Filing Requirements

 What Must Be Reported?

-• Business income
+• Business income from self-employment or partnerships

-• Rental income from real estate
+• Rental income from real estate, whether in the U.S., Israel, or other countries

-• Bank accounts
+• Bank accounts (checking, savings, or fixed deposits)

-• Certain holdings in foreign companies
+• Holdings in foreign companies or trusts

 Key Deadlines